 Pharmaceutical hand hygiene training is best delivered with the SureWash GO.
 This system is fully portable for ease of transport and it is easily deployed into the workplace environment.
 It uses a live video camera to track hand motions and to give real-time feedback on the 6-pose technique.
 In addition, the training system also incorporates a lesson and quiz function that is completely customizable by your organisation.
 Subsequently, this enables administrators to assess the standard of knowledge in an organisation and to identify gaps in learning.
 Therefore, pharmaceutical companies can be prepared for an outbreak situation, as customised training can be rolled out rapidly and skills refreshed at critical times.

-Once your SureWash unit is connected to WIFI, all training data is uploaded to a cloud-based system for administrators to access and track users learning progress on SureWash.Net.
+Once your SureWash unit is connected to WIFI, all training data is uploaded to a cloud-based system.
+Administrators can therefore access and track users learning progress.
 SureWash.Net supplies highly secure audited training records for both internal and external use.
 This data can then be filtered based on different SureWash machines, staff departments, staff roles and date range.
-Therefore, hand hygiene assessment results are available from a desktop where reports can be exported into PDF or Excel format for printing, archiving, or further processing.
-Subsequently, all elements of the system combine to deliver a complete solution to hand hygiene training.
+Therefore, hand hygiene assessment and infection control data is available from a desktop where reports can be exported into PDF or Excel format.
+Subsequently, all elements of the system combine to offer a complete solution to hand hygiene training.